sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/faq.rst

 **Q1:** After assembly and program download, the Rollarm’s four axes are in wired position, some maybe out of control.
 What should I do?

-**A:** Remember to power on and calibrate each servo before assembly.
+**A:** Remember to power on and calibrate each Servo before assembly.

 About the Arduino code control
 ----------------------------------